Lipsadora0901/portfolio/README.md

-I have made this portfolio using html, css.
-A portfolio is an online platform that showcases your best work to potential employers, clients, or collaborators.
-It typically includes a homepage, an 'About Me' or 'Contact' page, and individual project pages with images or videos.
-It serves as a professional tool to display your skills and accomplishments in a personalized and engaging way.
+I have made this portfolio using html, css, JavaScript.
+You can get to know about me from this website.